Rights activist, archaeologist, architect honored in Spain - KTVZ

 Associated Press

 OVIEDO, Spain (AP) — A Polish human rights activist, a celebrated Mexican archaeologist and a Japanese architect are among the winners of prestigious Spanish awards.
 They were all being honored Friday at a royal gala ceremony.
-Spain’s royal family attended the annual event in northern Spain, where the eight winners of the Princess of Asturias Awards received their medals .
-The prizewinners included Adam Michnik, a former Polish dissident, Mexican archaeologist Eduardo Matos Moctezuma, and Japan’s Shigeru Ban, who designed temporary shelters for people affected by natural disasters and armed conflict.
-The prizes, which earn the winners 50,000 euros (nearly $50,000), are handed out annually by a foundation named for Spanish Crown Princess Leonor.
+This year’s winners of the Princess of Asturias Awards included Adam Michnik, a former Polish dissident, Mexican archaeologist Eduardo Matos Moctezuma, and architect Shigeru Ban from Japan.
+Michnik delivered a passionate speech against Russia’s war in Ukraine and warned against the rise of “populism, nationalism and authoritarianism” in the West.
+The prizes are handed out annually by a foundation named for Spanish Crown Princess Leonor.